ntawileh/obsidian-google-lookup/docs/person.md

 If the option to move/rename the note is enabled (default is enabled), after the content from the person template is inserted:

-- the note will be renamed to the name of the person
+- the note will be renamed according to the `filename format` option. the default here is `{{lastname}}, {{firstname}}`.
+Any field in the template fields listed below can be used
-- the note will be moved to the directory specified in Settings
+- the note will be moved to the directory specified in Settings.
+By default, this is blank which means the file would be renamed but will not be moved to any other directory

+> If the first option below `Rename and move person file` is not enabled, the other two settings have no effect.

+> When specifying your own filename format, make sure you pick something that continues to be unique across several contacts. i.e. picking `{{firstname}}` is valid, but obviously will not work out well if you have two contacts with the same first name.

+> If you specify a directory to move the contact file to, make sure that directory exists!

 ![](images/person-move-settings.png)